domRiddle/ASF/Plugins.md

 dotnet publish YourNamespace.CatPlugin -c "Release" -o "out"
 ```

 Afterwards, create `plugins` directory in your ASF folder (if needed) and put `YourNamespace.CatPlugin.dll` inside, together with all its optional libraries that you decided to use.
 Libraries that are natively available in ASF, such as `SteamKit2` or `Newtonsoft.Json` do not need to be included, as they're bundled with ASF already.
-ASF will properly recognize your plugin, load it and use during runtime.
+ASF will properly recognize your plugin, load it (together with all its dependencies in the same folder) and use during runtime.

 This is only the most basic scenario to get you started, we have **[ArchiSteamFarm.CustomPlugins.ExamplePlugin](https://github.com/JustArchiNET/ArchiSteamFarm/tree/master/ArchiSteamFarm.CustomPlugins.ExamplePlugin)** project that shows you example interfaces and actions that you can do within your own plugin, including helpful comments.
 Feel free to take a look if you'd like to learn from a working code, or discover `ArchiSteamFarm.Plugins` namespace yourself and refer to the included documentation for all available options.